Harmonic aspects in an $\eta$-Ricci soliton: Introduction

-A particular case of solitons arise when they evolve by diffeomorphisms generated by a gradient vector field, namely when the potential vector field is the gradient of a smooth function.
-The gradient vector fields play a central r\^{o}le in the Morse-Smale theory \cite{ms} and some aspects of gradient $\eta$-Ricci solitons were discusses by the author in \cite{b}, \cite{blaga}, \cite{blag}, \cite{blagam}.
+A particular case of solitons arise when they evolve by diffeomorphism generated by a gradient vector field, namely when the potential vector field is the gradient of a smooth function.
+The gradient vector fields play a central r\^{o}le in Morse-Smale theory \cite{ms} and some aspects of gradient $\eta$-Ricci solitons were discusses by author in \cite{b}, \cite{blaga}, \cite{ada}, \cite{blag}, \cite{blagam}, \cite{b2}.

-In Section 2, after we point out the basic properties of an $\eta$-Ricci $(g,\xi,\lambda,\mu)$, we provide necessary and sufficient conditions for the $g$-dual $1$-form of the potential vector field $\xi$ to be a solution of the Schr\"{o}dinger-Ricci equation, a harmonic or a Schr\"{o}dinger-Ricci harmonic form and characterize the $1$-forms orthogonal to $\eta$.
+In Section 2, after we point out the basic properties of an $\eta$-Ricci soliton $(g,\xi,\lambda,\mu)$, we provide necessary and sufficient conditions for the $g$-dual $1$-form of the potential vector field $\xi$ to be a solution of the Schr\"{o}dinger-Ricci equation, a harmonic or a Schr\"{o}dinger-Ricci harmonic form and characterize the $1$-forms orthogonal to $\eta$.
 We end these considerations by discussing the case of a perfect fluid spacetime.
-In Section 3 we formulate the results for the special case of gradient solitons.
+In Section 3 we formulate the results for the special case of gradient solitons and deduce topological properties of the manifold and its universal covering \cite{l}.